'Not waiting for anybody” is the real message of social business

-Pierre-Antoine Lefevre, Manager of Social Business Initiatives of Peace & Sport, spoke about how peace building activities can be combined with values of sports.
+Pierre-Antoine Lefevre, Manager of Social Business Initiatives of Peace and Sport, spoke about how peace building activities can be combined with values of sports.

-The Social Business in Sports plenary session, moderated by Yoan Noguier, Yunus Sports Hub, Co-Founder & Director, was held at the Centara Grand & Bangkok Convention Centre, Central World.
+The Social Business in Sports plenary session, moderated by Yoan Noguier, Yunus Sports Hub, Co-Founder and Director, was held at the Centara Grand and Bangkok Convention Centre, Central World.
 Six speakers participated in the session including Marie Barsacq, Impact and Legacy Director, Paris 2024, Elisa Yavchitz, General Manager, Les Canaux and Ge Yang, Paralympic Gold Medal Winner.